Goziechukwu/Java-Python-Diff-Quiz/README.md

 - _Structure of my README_: Most of the writing structure of this README document was obtained from my(the author's) former website: [Decor Awesome](https://goziechukwu.github.io/decor-awesome/).

-- _JavaScript Logic_: The logic used in the javascript was a collection of a mix of my(the author's) Personal Ideas, ideas from my Mentor at Code Institute and ideas from [Chat GPT 3.5](https://chat.openai.com/).
+- _JavaScript Logic_: The logic used in the javascript was a mix of a collection of my(the author's) Personal Ideas, ideas from my Mentor at Code Institute and ideas from [Chat GPT 3.5](https://chat.openai.com/).

-- _Google Fonts_: The two fonts, Oswald and Lato used in the website design were obtained from [Google Fonts](https://fonts.google.com/).

 - _Code Institute Form Dump Url_: The [Code Institute's Form Dump url](https://formdump.codeinstitute.net/) was used in my code for the posting of the form in the 'signup.html'.